Future Focus Group: An incubator of ideas for our city

 Participants are put into truly diverse project teams of six to eight to work on FFG projects that they select and pitch to the Committee for consideration.
 The projects eventually agreed to by the Committee are designed to contribute tangibly and positively to the future economy, infrastructure development, urban densification or liveability of Melbourne – the four policy platforms of the Committee.

-Nominations are now sought from member organisations for the 2019-2020 Future Focus Group program, which commences formally with an Induction Weekend in early February 2019.
-We will again be looking for around 30 participants and equal gender representation will be actively targeted.
+Nominations are continuing to be sought from member organisations for the 2019-2020 Future Focus Group program, which commences formally with an Induction Weekend in early February 2019.
+We are looking for 25 to 30 participants and equal gender representation will be actively targeted.

 Please contact Future Focus Group General Manager Matt Gaffney for further information.